mjhea0/flaskr-tdd/README.md

 ### Show Entries

-1. First, add a View for displaying the entires to *app.py*:
+1. First, add a View for displaying the entries to *app.py*:

   ```python
   @app.route('/')